Valentine’s Day Scams

 2. Fake Flower Shops

 Okay, you want to buy flowers for your girl.
 She deserves it.
-So you go on the Internet and search for beautiful bouquets and reliable delivery service in your city.
+So you search the Internet for beautiful bouquets and reliable delivery services in your city.
 A bunch of flower shops is popping up in your search engine.
-You click, check the websites, every single of one them displaying unique flowers at great prices! (“Special for Valentine’s Day!”).
+You click and check the websites, every single one of them displaying unique flowers at great prices! (“Special for Valentine's Day!”).

-The website looks good, the company claims to be a family run business for many years, and you bite the bait.
-Order online, pay, fill in the address where it needs to be shipped, and you’re happy your girl will have the best surprise ever.
-Little did you know that she’s not going to get them, and your credit card will be charged because you missed a lot of things in the process, such as:
+The website looks good.
+The company claims to be a family-run business for many years, and you bite the bait.
+Order online, pay, fill in the address where it needs to be shipped, and you're happy your girl will have the best surprise.
+Little did you know that she's not going to get them, and your credit card will be charged because you missed a lot of things in the process, such as:

-• The flower shop showed up at the top of the search engine or on the side, under ‘Sponsored links’.
+• The flower shop appeared at the top of the search engine or on the side, under ‘Sponsored links.'
 Which meant they paid to be seen by you and did not show up organically.

-• Your city’s name showed up on their website because Internet cookies geotagged it.
-Whether you live in Seattle or Melbourne, you’ll get the same ad text, customized to your geographical area.
+• Your city's name showed up on their website because Internet cookies geotagged it.
+Whether you live in Seattle or Melbourne, you'll get the exact ad text customized to your geographical area.

 Make sure you pay close attention to all these three things.

-Another variation of this scam is represented by real companies that take online payments advertising small prices but fill the final invoice shipping charges that the consumer is not aware of.
-These extra payments bring the total cost to a sum higher than any other regular deal.
+Another variation of this scam is represented by companies that take online payments, advertising small prices but filling out the final invoice for shipping charges that the consumer is unaware of.
+These extra payments bring the total cost higher than any other regular deal.

 How to avoid:

 Always research the seller.
-You are not buying flowers every day, so don’t just jump into paying for the lowest price without doing your homework.
+You are not buying flowers daily, so do your homework before paying for the lowest price.
 Is it a legitimate business?
 If yes, look for reviews and testimonials.
-Don’t believe their own testimonials.
+Don't believe their own testimonials.
 Visit an online forum or two, check their Better Business Bureau rating, and research their location.
 The Internet will give you all you need if you do it right.
 See if they have a physical place in your city and go there to visit.
 But the flowers there.

-Don’t fall for an eventual phone conversation either – the scammers are good at that, too.
-We wish we could recommend one or two stores, but it all depends on where you live.
-Flowers don’t last long.
+Don't fall for an eventual phone conversation either – the scammers are good at that, too.
+We wish we could recommend one or two stores, but it depends on your location.
+Flowers don't last long.

 Everyone has that “most-desired” item their partner wants for Valentine’s Day, and we always know what the most popular are each year.

-However, scammers are well aware of these desirable gift items by looking for the most sought-after expressions used on the Internet around Valentine’s Day.
+However, scammers know these desirable gift items by looking for the most sought-after expressions used on the Internet around Valentine's Day.
 Including wedding and engagement rings!

 These cyber-crooks will build fake websites containing the most desired sale items at incredibly steep discounts.
-Of course, once you have “made your purchase” you have downloaded malicious spyware onto your computer, compromising your PC and possibly your identity as well.
+Of course, once you have “made your purchase,” you have downloaded malicious spyware onto your computer, compromising your PC and possibly your identity.

 How to avoid:

 Be sure your computer is always loaded with the latest virus and malware protection from reputable companies.
-Be leery of sites that have unsecured URL’s.
-Also, plan to make your purchases on one of the more well-known online shopping sites to ensure your identity and the health of your computer.
+Be cautious of sites that have unsecured URLs.
+Also, plan to make your purchases on one of the more well-known online shopping sites to ensure your identity and computer health.

 As Valentine’s Day is rapidly approaching and people are trying to find the perfect gift for that special someone, some prefer giving their sweetheart a gift card to choose the ideal gift for themselves.

-Scammers are well aware of this growing trend and utilize social media to deliver their scam to unsuspecting shoppers.
+Scammers know this growing trend and utilize social media to deliver their scams to unsuspecting shoppers.

 The scammers will offer gift cards to well-known retailers at unbelievably steep discounts through advertisements and posts on Facebook and Twitter.
 Once the victim has entered their information into the bogus database, the criminals have all the ammunition they need to steal their identity.